Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_in_python.md

 <!-- ------------------------ -->
 ## Overview

 Through this quickstart guide, you will explore what's new in Snowpark for Machine Learning.
-You will set up your Snowflake and Python environments and build an end to end ML workflow from feature engineering to model training and deployment using Snowpark ML.
+You will set up your Snowflake and Python environments and build an end to end ML workflow from feature engineering to model training and batch inference using Snowpark ML.

 ### What is Snowpark?